 Something that I don’t understand about marketing is that we should be entering a golden age, but we don’t seem to be there yet.

 Buyers now complete 70% of their journey online.
-More and more buying stages are completed by interacting with digital materials and not speaking individually with face-to-face salespeople.
+More and more buyers are interacting with digital materials and don’t speak with salespeople face-to-face when completing the buying journey.
 These interactions that are needed to generate revenue for the business are increasingly mediated by marketing.

 I was at a roundtable recently where a marketer heard that stat and responded:

 “Great, all I need is another 30% and I can get rid of the sales team altogether.”

 Whether we agree with her statement or not, it’s clear that marketing is moving people towards the sale far more than it was before.

 And what do all of those digital touchpoints give us?
 Data.
 Insights.
 Information we can and should be feeding back to the business about our audiences.

 Everyone has some sort of digital device in their pocket.
 The amount of data to be mined for insights is going to grow exponentially over time.
 We should be the source of all information for the business – what our customers like, what they don’t like, what worked, what didn’t work, where they’re based, what trends are appearing – this is stuff that we should all be looking to have our fingertips on because this is the future of the business.